 Planning a short-term study tour to the Middle East for students or faculty?

-- Affordable accommodation in the scholars’ hostel, where the per-person rate includes breakfast and lunch
+- Affordable accommodation in the residential section, where the per-person rate includes breakfast and lunch

-Guests in the ACOR hostel stay in basic but comfortable rooms, each with a private bathroom, and live in the facility in an independent fashion.
-Can’t sleep and wish you had something to read?
-ACOR guests also have unrestricted, 24-hour access to the ACOR Library, which contains over 40,000 volumes and periodicals.
+Guests in the Residences at the American Center of Research stay in comfortable rooms, each with a private bathroom, and live in the facility in an independent fashion.

 the interface with users is strong and supportive, and